A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

 3. Practice

 Practice your skills in places where you have a chance to interact with people, such as at your doctor’s office or during recreational therapy.
-You can even try some volunteer work if you are able, which can open up some good opportunities for conversations.
+You can even try some volunteer work, which often provides good opportunities for conversations.

-To start a conversation, especially with someone new, here are a few ideas:
+To start a conversation, especially with someone new, here are a few tips:

-- Talk about things around you, such as the weather or the person’s dog.
+- Talk about things around you, such as the weather or the person’s dog/pets.

 - Ask open-ended questions, such as “what did you do over the weekend?”